SuJingyu111/CS611_Legend_Of_Valor/src/readme.txt

 Fight
 - Class that initializes and executes the fighting process

-Figures
+Figure
 - Class for general figures, inherited by Monster and Hero

 FireSpells
 - Class for FireSpells, inherits Spell

+Game
+- Class of general games, inherited by RPG.

 Hero
--Class for general heroes, inherits Figure, inherited by Warrior, Paladin, and Sorcerer
+- Class for general heroes, inherits Figure, inherited by Warrior, Paladin, and Sorcerer

+HeroBoostable
+- Interface for cells that boost hero stats.
+Implemented by Bush, Cave and Koulou.

 HeroFactory
-- Factory that creates heroes
+- Factory that creates heroes.

+HeroNexus
+- Nexus for Heroes.
+Implements Nexus.

 HeroTeam
-- Team of heroes, implements Iterable<String>
+- Team of heroes, implements Iterable<String> and inherits Team.

 IceSpells
-- Class for IceSpells, inherits Spell
+- Class for IceSpells, inherits Spell.

 InaccessibleCell
-- Class for cells that are not accessible, inherits Cell
+- Class for cells that are not accessible, inherits Cell.

 Inventory
 - Inventory class that holds items for both hero and market, implements Iterable<String>